Contact Benenden Hospital

 There are a number of methods to check and monitor your heart rhythm and electrical activity.

-A cardiac (heart) event monitor is a device used to record the electrical activity of the heart and may be used to detect irregular heart rhythms, called arrhythmias.
+Heart monitoring or event monitoring is when a cardiac (heart) event monitor is used to record the electrical activity of the heart.
+It may also be used to detect irregular heart rhythms, called arrhythmias.

 If you are advised to have heart monitoring or event monitoring - a cardiac event monitor will be used to record the electrical activity of your heart.
 Your consultant or doctor may recommend that you are fitted with a heart event monitor for a certain period of time so you can monitor your symptoms whilst you go about your daily activities.

 You may be suffering from irregular heart rhythms, called arrhythmias, and heart monitoring is used to detect this.